MarkWithall/speedreader/README.md

 * Cancel reading (leave last word read highlighted?)
 * Configurable wpm
 * Read whole page if no text selected
+* Make it prettier (configurable font, size, colours, etc.)
 * Make this a gh page so it is easy to drag the link to the bookmark bar
+* Make updating version (that references a js file here, rather than inline)
 * Test cross-browser compatibility
 * Tidy code